Legacy107/Useful-Tools/Autofill/README.md

 ## Installation

- Download the Autofill-Chrome.exe file or if you want to take a look at the source code, download the Autofill-Chrome.py file.
+ Download the Autofill-Chrome.rar file and extract it, then run the Autofill-Chrome.exe file.
+If you want to take a look at the source code, download the Source.rar file.

 ## Usage